Venafi/VenafiPS/docs/functions/Export-VcCertificate.md

 ### PSCustomObject
 ## NOTES
-This function requires the use of sodium encryption.
+This function requires PSSodium.
+Install it from the PSGallery or use -Force to automatically install.
 PS v7.1+ is required.
 On Windows, the latest Visual C++ redist must be installed.
 See https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist.